AaltoSciComp/python-for-scicomp/content/parallel.rst

 scheduler.
 By using the new array classes, you can automatically distribute operations across multiple CPUs.

-Dask is very popular for data analysis and is used by a number of high-level python library:
+Dask is very popular for data analysis and is used by a number of high-level Python libraries:

-- Dask arrays scale Numpy (see also `xarray <http://xarray.pydata.org/en/stable/>`__
+- Dask arrays scale NumPy (see also `xarray <http://xarray.pydata.org/en/stable/>`__
 - Dask dataframes scale Pandas workflows
 - Dask-ML scales Scikit-Learn